Prints, Posters, and Ephemera

-Consonant with its status as a leading repository for Anglo-American culture, the Library contains over 11,000 American and British satirical prints from the 18th and 19th centuries, including multiple printing states and color variants.
-The holdings are particularly strong in the work of the London caricaturists: notably, the Cruikshanks, James Gillray, William Hogarth, and Thomas Rowlandson.
+Consonant with its status as a leading repository for Anglo-American culture, the Library contains more than 11,000 American and British satirical prints from the 18th and 19th centuries, including multiple printing states and color variants.
+The holdings are particularly strong in the work of the London caricaturists, notably the Cruikshanks, James Gillray, William Hogarth, and Thomas Rowlandson.

-The largest collection, however, is devoted to 19th-century commercial lithographs: The Jay T. Last Collection of Graphic Arts and Social History.
-Its more than 200,000 items document the impact of lithography across Europe and the United States and represent the work of more than five hundred American printers.
-Key holdings include pre-1840 "lithographic incunabula" from Europe and the U.S., as well as myriad examples of American chromolithography from the second half of the 1800s.
+The largest collection, however, is devoted to 19th-century commercial lithographs: the Jay T. Last Collection of Graphic Arts and Social History.
+The collection’s more than 200,000 items document the impact of lithography across Europe and the United States and represent the work of more than 500 American printers.
+Key holdings include pre-1840 “lithographic incunabula” from Europe and the United States, as well as myriad examples of American chromolithography from the second half of the 1800s.

 Prints, Posters, and Ephemera Research Guide